 Zacharias Pieri, PhD, is an Assistant Professor of International Relations and Security

-Studies at the University of South Florida Sarasota-Manatee.
-He joined the faculty
+Studies at the University of South Florida Sarasota-Manatee campus.
+He joined the

-in 2016, after completing his Postdoctoral Research Fellowship with the Global Initiative
+faculty in 2016, after completing his Postdoctoral Research Fellowship with the Global

-on Civil Society and Conflict at the University of South Florida, Tampa.
-He earned
+Initiative on Civil Society and Conflict at the University of South Florida Tampa

 Dr. Pieri’s research focuses on the relationships between religion, politics and violence.

 His focus is on the ideological and strategic development of Boko Haram, and the evolution

 of Islamic State’s franchises.
 He has consulted on international projects investigating

 counter-radical discourses amongst Muslim communities around the world.
 In the past

 he has worked on the adaptation of Islamist movements and the contentious politics

 of mosque construction in the west.
 He is a world expert on the Tablighi Jamaat movement.